neuralml/neuralml.github.io/_posts/2019-09-11-Samia_workshop.md

 ---
-title: Samia got (short) paper accepted at the RL NeurIPS workshop
+title: Samia with paper accepted at the RL NeurIPS workshop
 categories: news
-description: Samia got (short) paper accepted at the RL NeurIPS workshop
+description: Samia with paper accepted at the RL NeurIPS workshop
 ---

 Samia (MSc student) had a short paper accepted at the [RL NeurIPS workshop](https://sites.google.com/view/biologicalandartificialrl).